Health Insurance in Cambodia: What You Need to Know in 2025

 Insurance Options

-When it comes to health insurance options, you have four choices: offshore insurance, local insurance, travel insurance, and social security.
+When it comes to health insurance options, you have four choices: international insurance, local insurance, travel insurance, and social security.

 Local Insurance

-An exception is Forte, which is considered as one of the biggest insurance companies in Cambodia.
+If you want to explore local insurance options in Cambodia, you look at Forte, which is considered as one of the biggest insurance companies here

 Forte’s plans are similar to those offered by offshore insurance providers in that they provide a good amount of coverage limits, while also providing coverage outside of Cambodia.